Introduction

 Crops Not Quite Ready to Harvest in June UK

 While June brings plenty to pick, some popular summer crops are usually still developing, especially outdoors.
-Knowing what is not quite ready to harvest in June can stop you pulling crops too early and ending up with poor flavour, small yields or half-finished plants.
+Knowing what is not quite ready can stop you pulling crops too early and ending up with poor flavour, small yields or half-finished plants.

-This is where new growers often get caught out.
 A plant can look big and healthy without being ready.
 Tomatoes may have flowers or small green fruit, onions may be bulking up, and maincrop potatoes may have plenty of leafy growth.
-However, that does not mean the crop is finished.
+That does not always mean the crop is finished.

 |---|---|---|